ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What is the difference between ubiquinol and ubiquinone?

 Ubiquinone is the oxidized form of CoQ10; ubiquinol is the reduced, active form.
 The body converts ubiquinone to ubiquinol after absorption, but this conversion requires enzymatic capacity that declines with age and can be impaired by statin medications.
 Ubiquinol bypasses this conversion step entirely.
-Clinical studies show ubiquinol achieves 3–4x higher plasma CoQ10 concentrations than ubiquinone at equivalent doses.
+A 2026 randomized double-blind crossover pilot (PMID 41789786, N=12) found that a novel cocrystal ubiquinol formulation achieved approximately 2x higher plasma CoQ10 concentrations than a ubiquinone comparator.

 Should I take CoQ10 with statins?